HamedHemati/Tacotron-2-Persian/README.md

 ```

 ### Inference
-Once the model training is finished, you can generated audio after setting the variables in `generate.sh` as below:
+Once the model training is finished, you can generate audio after setting the variables in `generate.sh` as below:

 ```
 sh scripts/tacotron2persian_commonvoice_fa/generate.sh